BeanstalkFarms/Basin-Docs/guides/deploy-a-well/deploy-well.md

 Basin is a composable DEX protocol, meaning that it has various modular components that can be composed together to create new liquidity pools.
 These components are [Well Functions](https://docs.basin.exchange/components/well#well-function), [Well implementations](https://docs.basin.exchange/components/well#well-implementation) and network-native oracles known as [Pumps](https://docs.basin.exchange/components/pump).

 The simplest way for someone to deploy a new Well is by calling the ```boreWell``` function on the [Aquifer](https://docs.basin.exchange/components/aquifer) (factory) contract. ```boreWell``` accepts the encoded addresses of each Well component as input, along with additional parameters such as the Well's name and symbol and a salt for deterministic address generation.
 It then verifies that the calldata is valid and clones a pre-deployed Well template with the new parameters.
 In addition, a mapping of the new Well address to the existing Well Implementation address is stored in the Aquifer contract.

-Here how it looks like in a step by step guide:
+### Well Deployer CLI Tool

+To reduce complexity and combine the steps below, you can use the CLI tool found on the Beanstak Farms GitHub repository [here](https://github.com/BeanstalkFarms/Basin-Well-Deployer) with instructions on how to use it.
+If you have any questions or need help using the CLI tool, feel free to reach out on the official Basin [Discord](https://basin.exchange/discord).
+Otherwise, you can follow the steps detailed below.

 ## Step by step guide to deploy a new Well